-Myths do exist in the auto transport industry.
-And what is a myth?
+Myths exist in every industry.
+They do exist the auto transport industry as well.
+What is a myth?
 It is a common misconception we may believe to be true because other people do.

 However, we should never assume things.
-The assumption is not based on facts.
-We should do some research and check facts before deeming something as true or false.
+Assumption is often not based on facts.
+We should do some research and check all necessary facts before deeming something as true or false.
 And when it comes to myths about auto transport, the easiest thing is to contact some of the best car shipping companies and ask questions.

 Myth #1: Terminal-to-terminal transport is cheaper than door-to-door!

 When you have never shipped a car before you simply don’t know what is true.
-But we will tell you.
-The most cost-effective method of auto transport is the door-to-door service.
+The most cost-effective method of auto transport is the door-to-door vehicle delivery.
 The fact is that terminal-to-terminal shipping might save gas and money to the carrier, but not to the customer.

 Terminals often charge an additional fee to keep your car in storage until you pick it up.
 Moreover, you have to get to the terminal somehow.
 It implies additional driving and costs, and often these terminals are in the outskirts of the city.
 Consequently, door-to-door car shipping is cheaper than terminal to terminal.